Simulating fermionic fractional Chern insulators with infinite projected entangled-pair states: APBC vs PBC on cylinders

 Note that we inserted a $\sigma_z$ operator when constructing the transfer matrix.
 Similarly, one can show the following identity

 Therefore, the transfer matrix in Eq.~\eqref{eq:PBC_Ty} is invariant under $T_y$ for PBC.

-Using the environment edge tensors obtained in CTMRG, we can construct the left and right leading eigenvectors $\sigma_{\text{L}}$ and $\sigma_{\text{R}}$ of the transfer matrix under APBC and PBC, as illustrated in Fig.~\ref{fig:sigma_BCs} for the case of a 3$\times$3 iPEPS unit cell.
-We apply the compression technique introduced in the main text to both boundary conditions and calculate the ES for $D=7\text{--}9$.
+Using the environment edge tensors obtained from CTMRG, we construct the left and right leading eigenvectors, $\sigma_{\mathrm{L}}$ and $\sigma_{\mathrm{R}}$, of the transfer matrix under both APBC and PBC, as illustrated in Fig.~\ref{fig:sigma_BCs} for a $3\times 3$ iPEPS unit cell.
+We apply the compression technique introduced in the main text for both boundary conditions and compute the ES for $D=7$--$9$.
 As shown in Fig.~\ref{fig:edge_spec_all}, the chiral $U(1)$ boson level counting is consistently observed in all cases.

+For comparison, we also present in Fig.~\ref{fig:es_3_to_6} the ES for $D=3$--$6$ under APBC, computed using the same procedure.
+The ES at $D=3$ is qualitatively distinct from that at $D\ge 4$.
+Starting from $D=4$, the ES develops clear chiral features.
+For $D=5$ and $D=6$, the spectral levels the spectral levels blend into the continuum at large momentum sectors $K$, obscuring the expected counting structure.
+While the $D=4$ state exhibits the correct counting, it shows substantial charge fluctuations (see the main text).
+We therefore identify $D=7$ as the minimal bond dimension required for a faithful representation of the FCI state.